Customer profiling 101: How to create user profiles to target qualified leads

 When you put together a user profile, you’ll know the exact traits your target customers share.

-This data is a goldmine for sales teams because they can use the information you’ve already collected about your customers to actively find other leads that fit the same criteria.
+This data is a goldmine for sales teams because they can use the information you’ve already collected about your customers to actively generate new leads that fit the same criteria.

 It’s much easier than running generic (and costly) Facebook ads to people who might be your ideal customer, right?